• Skip to primary navigation

 Notes

 • Beef drippings from you roast beef make Yorkshire pudding authentic.
-I have also used tallow from my homemade bone broth.
 If you don't have enough drippings, you can use oil.
-I like extra-virgin olive oil or avocado oil.

 • I prepare my batter in a mixing bowl with a pourable spout which makes it easier to pour.
-Fill each muffin hole or baking pan 3/4 of the way full.
+Fill each muffin hole or baking pan only half of the way full.

 • What you'll love about the individual hollow Yorkshire puddings, is that you can pour your gravy right inside.
 It's such fun.
 Everyone gets their own.